GMW99/gmw99.github.io/content/authors/admin/_index.md

     - course: MSc in Artificial Intelligence
       institution: Queen Mary University of London
       year: 2023
+    - course: AI and Machine Learning in Healthcare Summer School
+      institution: Cambridge Centre for AI in Medicine
+      year: 2022
     - course: BSc in Computer Science
       institution: University of Plymouth
       year: 2021